Tax cuts give voters ‘clear choice’ at election – Hunt

 But he went on to point out the difference between the Tories’ and Labour’s approach to the economy, saying when people go to the polls “there is going to be a very clear choice as a result of the decisions that I made yesterday”.

-The continuing freeze in personal tax thresholds will wipe out the benefit of the national insurance reductions for many workers, as higher earnings see millions dragged into paying more to the Exchequer.
+The continuing freeze in personal tax thresholds will wipe out the benefit of the national insurance reductions for many workers, as higher earnings see millions pulled into paying more to the Exchequer through “fiscal drag”.

-The decision to keep in place the freeze, rather than uprating them to account for rising inflation, will result in almost £45 billion of extra revenue for the Exchequer by 2028-29 as a result of “fiscal drag”.

 Mr Hunt conceded that “of course” taxes were going up to pay for Covid-19 pandemic support and Government intervention to help the public through the spike in energy prices triggered by the war in Ukraine.

-“But yesterday I did make a start in bringing down the tax burden,” he told BBC’s Today programme.
+“But yesterday I did make a start in bringing down the tax burden,” he told Today.
 “I’ve never said that we were going to get there all in one go.”

-The Chancellor denied his decision not to increase public spending in line with inflation will result in worse public services.

-Spending the proceeds of higher inflation while not significantly increasing the budgets available to Whitehall departments means they could face a dramatic spending squeeze in the years after the election.
+The Resolution Foundation warned that the Chancellor’s decision to spend almost all of the £90 billion windfall on his package of cuts left him with headroom against his debt rule of just £13 billion going into a spring Budget.

+“This is risky, fiscally (falling debt remains something happening only in a far-away future of which we know nothing), and politically (a further fiscal event remains before the next election that could easily see this fiscal space wiped out, something that would require tax rises or spending cuts at a difficult point in the political cycle),” the think tank said in its analysis.